a-r-j-u-n-s/data-migration-firestore-redis/README.md

 # Data Migration CLI

 Guide to using the standalone *data_migration* bash/python CLI.
-This script is intended to be used for GCP (Cloud Firebase) or redis.
+This script is intended to be used with GCP (Cloud Firebase) and redis.
 ### Features
 - Data migration between GCP Firestore environments without using buckets
 - Type-aware redis export/import